krislefeber/nestjs-dataloader/README.md

     @Query(() => [Account])
     public getAccounts(
         @Args({ name: 'ids', type: () => [String] }) ids: string[],
-        @Loader(AccountLoader.name) accountLoader: DataLoader<Account['id'], Account>): Promise<Account[]> {
+        @Loader(AccountLoader) accountLoader: DataLoader<Account['id'], Account>): Promise<Account[]> {
         return accountLoader.loadMany(ids);
     }
 }
 ```

-The important thing to note is that the parameter of the `@Loader` decorator is the name of the `NestDataLoader` class we want to be injected to the method.
+The important thing to note is that the parameter of the `@Loader` decorator is the entity/class of the `NestDataLoader` we want to be injected to the method.
 The DataLoader library will handle bulk retrieval and caching of our requests.
 Note that the caching is stored on a per-request basis.

 ## Contributing